maniac0112/concurrent_msort/README.md

+#This Readme.md is crafted by Github Copilot… because I'm not a big fan of writing markdown.

 # Parallel vs Sequential Merge Sort Benchmark

 This project benchmarks a **parallel merge sort** using `std::thread` against a standard **sequential merge sort**.